Alejandrovc0/Inventory-Management-System/README.md

 ### 1. Transaction History

 Keep a log of transactions (additions, removals, updates) with timestamps.
+The transaction history is stored in the MySQL database.

 ### 2. User Authentication

 A simple login system to restrict access to authorized users.
+User credentials are managed in the MySQL database.

 ### 3. Data Validation

 Implement validation for user inputs to ensure data integrity.

 ## Skills Practiced